ftlabs/screens/README.md

 - Deploy a new release using Heroku's Docker plugin -- `heroku docker:release --app {APP_NAME}`
 - Deploy using Heroku's Git plugin -- `git push {HEROKU_GIT_REMOTE_NAME} master`

+These are not equivalent deployment processes:

+The Docker plugin will build a docker image, mount the container, tarball the app directory and send that to Heroku's releases API.

+The Git plugin will push a branch to Heroku's Git repository, which will then be built using Heroku's buildpack, on installation of the application it will run `bower install && gulp build` as that is defined in the "post-install" script in the `package.json` file.

+By using the Docker plugin approach, we would be able to remove the development tools from being deployed to Heroku alongside the appliaction.